Indianapolis Personal Injury Lawyer

 Personal injuries can happen at any time and can alter your life forever.
 According to the Indiana State Department of Health Injury Prevention Program, unintentional (accidental) fatalities comprised 65 percent of all injury-related deaths in Indiana.
 It doesn’t matter if your personal injury was caused from a fall, product defect, or motor vehicle accident, you could be entitled to compensation for your personal injuries, medical bills and lost income, and the subsequent hardships forced upon you.

-The Indianapolis personal injury attorneys at Baker & Gilchrist can help you recover the costs and anguish inflicted by someone else’s negligence or carelessness.
-Call us today at toll free or use our online contact form to have us review your case free of charge.
+The Indianapolis personal injury lawyers at Baker & Gilchrist can help you recover the costs and anguish inflicted by someone else’s negligence or carelessness.
+Call our Indianapolis personal injury attorneys today at the toll-free number or use our online contact form to have us review your case free of charge.
+We do not handle all personal injury cases and may not take your case depending on your situation.

 Personal Injury Cases We Take